 Indiana joined the Union in December 1816.
 It has been primarily Republican throughout its history, and today is the “reddest” state in the Midwest.
-Since 1940, it has only voted Democratic in 1964, when Lyndon Johnson won a landslide over Barry Goldwater and again in 2008, when Barack Obama edged John McCain in the 3rd closest race of that election (behind Missouri and North Carolina).
-In 2012, Indiana was one of only two states that voted differently than 2008 (North Carolina was the other), going strongly for Mitt Romney, 54% to 44% over the incumbent President Obama.
-An interesting factoid: In both 1992 and 1996, Indiana was an island of red, its borders not touching a single Republican-voting state in any direction.
+Since 1940, it has only voted Democratic in 1964, when Lyndon Johnson won a landslide over Barry Goldwater and again in 2008, when Barack Obama edged John McCain in the third closest race of that election (behind Missouri and North Carolina).
+Republicans have won by double-digits in the last two elections, with Donald Trump receiving about 57% to Hillary Clinton's 38% in 2016.

 Colored bars represent electoral votes by party.
 Hover to see names.
 2020 electoral votes shown in dark green until after the election.